AnyedisG/Crud_Laravel_6.0-MySQL/README.md

 6. Add your database settings to .env file
 7. Generate a key by running php artisan key:generate
 8. php artisan migrate
+    (Do not forget to create the database creation before)
 8. php artisan serve
 9. Now you can see your project at http://127.0.0.1:8000